 If you shoot JPG, a 24 megapixel image file might be 12 MB.
 If you shoot one JPG each second, that is only 12 MB per second needed for card speed.
 If you shoot continuous 5 frames per second, that is 60 MB/second.

-But if you shoot Raw, the files are much larger, maybe 22 MB, maybe 35 MB.
+If you shoot Raw, the files are larger, maybe 22 MB (24 megapixel).
 Then 5 fps becomes 110 MB/second, or 175 MB/sec.
 But it seems likely that the camera may not be able to match the card write spec, and if you do more than a second or two burst of continuous large files (whatever the buffer can handle), you probably want all the card speed you can get (but SD and CF cards are not that fast for continuous large raw files).

-But if you just take one picture at a time, card write speed is not much concern.
+But if you just take one picture at a time, then card write speed is not much concern.
 Just watch the green LED on the rear of the camera (access light for the memory card), indicating when it is writing to the card.
 If that LED is only on for an instant, it is no concern.
 If it is on one full second after the shutter, is that actually important?
 Is it holding you back?
-The camera will still buffer additional shots.
+The camera will still buffer a few more additional shots.
 So within reason, Write speed is probably not much concern to most of us.
 Unless you run off a long continuous sequence of large raw files, and then it surely is.

 But note that when you Read hundreds of picture files into your computer, you will be thinking about a faster card and a USB 3.0 reader then.
 Or you could go get coffee then.